 Lead the Transformation of Catholic Education in Milwaukee

-Seton Catholic Schools is a new, collaborative network of K-8 parish schools in Greater Milwaukee.
+Seton Catholic Schools is a new, collaborative network of parish elementary and middle schools in Greater Milwaukee.
 We are coming together to strengthen academics, faith formation and life-long outcomes for all students.
 By 2020, Seton will include nearly 30 schools serving 10,000 students and be a national model for urban school renewal.
 As a Seton Catholic Schools Principal, you will be a key leader in this important transformation.

-Seton Principals are the instructional leaders of their school and focus at least three-fourths of their time on activities involved in leading and developing instructional staff to continuously improve their instruction and drive student achievement.
+Seton principals are the instructional leaders of their school and focus at least three-fourths of their time on activities involved in leading and developing instructional staff to continuously improve their instruction and drive student achievement.
 Our Principals are also responsible for creating a loving, supportive, and faith-filled school culture in which students, families, and the broader parish and neighborhood community are deeply engaged.

 Principal responsibilities include but are not limited to:

-- Set ambitious school-wide vision and goals, aligned to Seton’s Educational Model, that ensures all students are on track to graduate eighth grade at or above grade level and prepared for a high performing high school.
+- Set ambitious school-wide vision and goals, aligned with Seton’s Educational Model, that ensures all students are on track to graduate eighth grade at or above grade level and prepared for a high performing high school.

 - Manage and develop a school leadership team with a clear vision and understanding of their roles and responsibilities in regards to instruction, operations, enrollment and compliance.

 - Model expectations for leaders, teachers, staff, and students on school-wide practices for a positive learning culture.

 - Set annual performance goals with all staff; Evaluate all instructional staff on their effectiveness annually.

 - Direct the school's standards-based assessment strategies and systems in order to cultivate a data-driven culture where assessments are used to increase learning and support all students.